 Places and Spaces examines the manner in which humankind has shaped its world while framing particular relationships with Nature.
-Places and Spaces asks: what does it mean to make a mark upon the land?
+Drawing on the Western Canon, this course asks: what does it mean to make a mark upon the land?
 What does it mean to dwell?
 What forces drive the shaping of the constructed world, and what do the Places we inhabit mean to us?